unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

  * Add features to executable system
-   * Relaunching + extended state: IsRunning, IsRelaunching
-   * Targetted start/stop/restart functions
-   * Logging to a file
+   * Functionality: automatic relaunch, stop, start, status
  * Create HTTP reverse proxy
  * Apply HTTP proxy to forward rules
  * Implement web interface
    * JSON/AJAX APIs
    * Hellish nightmare of implementing a GUI
+ * Logging to a file
+ * Buffered/truncated logging

 ## Done